devsecops-workshop/workshop-guide/content/13-rhacs-pipeline/_index.md

 ### Create OCP secret with token
 In your OCP cluster, create a secret with the API token in the project your pipeline lives in:
 - In the UI switch to your Project
-- Create a new key/value secret named **roxsecrets**
+- Create a new key/value `Secret` named **roxsecrets**
 - Introduce these key/values into the secret:
   - **rox_central_endpoint**: \<the URL to your **ACS Portal**>
-    - It should be something like central-stackrox.apps.cluster-psslb.psslb.sandbox555.opentlc.com:443"
+    - It should be something like central-stackrox.apps.cluster-psslb.psslb.sandbox555.opentlc.com:443
   - **rox_api_token**: \<the API token you generated>

 ### Create a Scan Task